Arcellx (ACLX)

 Inbound Investments

-- In December 2022, Arcellx entered into a global strategic collaboration with Kite, a Gilead Company, for the co-development and co-commercialization of its lead product candidate, CART-ddBCMA.
-This agreement included a $225 million upfront payment and a $100 million equity investment.
+- In late 2022, Arcellx entered a strategic collaboration with Kite Pharma, a Gilead company, which included a $225 million upfront payment and a $100 million equity investment.

 Capital Expenditures